-Imagine your partner behaving badly in any number of ways, over and over, for years, and still expecting you to be full of love, ready to serve and hop in the sack anytime for passionate sex.
+Behaves badly in any number of ways, over and over, for years, and still expects you to be full of love, ready to serve and hop in the sack anytime.

 Are you up for any of this?
 I am guessing not.
 But why not?

 And I don’t want any of the above for my wife.
 So, I do my best to honor the conditions of our love.
 I love her.
-Why would I expect her to love romantically regardless of how she is treated?
+Why would I expect her to love me romantically regardless of how I treat her?
 Loving her, how could I possibly expect her to go right on loving me even if I were to chronically abuse her?